 What is a fiduciary financial advisor – Definition of fiduciary

-A fiduciary financial advisor is legally responsible to put their clients’ personal and financial interests before their own, and always act in their clients’ best interests, 100% of the time.
+A fiduciary financial advisor is legally responsible for putting their clients’ personal and financial interests before their own, and always acting in their clients’ best interests –, 100% of the time.
 Three things to consider when choosing between a wirehouse or independent fiduciary financial advisor:

 The suitability standard, or simply doing what is suitable for a client, is much different than the fiduciary standard, or being legally bound to always act in a client’s best interests.